 Located in the famed Blue Ridge Mountains, Fariss Farms Cabins offer so much more than just a place to stay.
-The cabins are a tranquil retreat on a renovated farm and vineyard, and the Iron Heart Winery tasting room opens May 7, 2017, just in time for a wine getaway into Virginia’s mountains.
+The cabins are a tranquil retreat on a renovated farm and vineyard, and with the on-site Iron Heart Winery tasting room just a short walk from the front door of your cabin, you can enjoy a convenient winery getaway in Virginia’s mountains.
 The property has four cabins, so whether you are planning a cozy trip for two or looking for a place to hold a family reunion for 30 people, Fariss Farms has everything you need.
 The rentals are close to the Blue Ridge Parkway, the New River, Claytor Lake, and Foster Falls, making it a prime spot for those interested in exploring the great outdoors in Virginia’s mountains, and you can even bring along dogs to stay at these gorgeous mountain cabins.

 Rates: From $140/night

 Only 90 miles southwest of Washington DC., the Old Rag Mountain Lodge property overlooks hundreds of acres of apple orchards and mountains.
 Like the name suggests, Old Rag is just up the road, giving you easy access to one of Virginia’s most well-known hikes.
 Start and end your days on the wrap-around porch, furnished with rocking chairs and a hammock.
 Beautiful gardens and landscaping encircle the wood paneled home, a three bedroom, two bathroom that sleeps up to eight people.